Letterkenny Army Depot, Southeast

 SE OU 3 – Disposal Area VOC-Contaminated Groundwater

-SE OU 3A addresses on-post groundwater contamination in the Disposal Area (DA).
-Groundwater in the vicinity of the DA is contaminated with chlorinated solvents.
+SE OU 3A addresses on-post groundwater contamination associated with the K areas (SE OU 1).
+Groundwater in SE OU 3A is contaminated with chlorinated solvents.
 Dye studies have shown that water from areas within SE OU 3A is discharging off-post (see SE OU 6).
-The source of this contamination was the DA.
 Although the many of the sources of contamination have been addressed, VOCs are still being detected.
 This is most likely due to the presence of Dense Non-Aqueous Phase Liquids (DNAPL) within the bedrock matrix and associated groundwater, which is continuing to act as a secondary source.

-A draft Focused Feasibility Study (FFS) including an upfront Technical Impracticability waiver was finalized in FY10.
+A draft Focused Feasibility Study (FFS) including an upfront Technical Impracticability waiver was finalized in 2010.
 Many studies have been completed to date, including a recirculation well Pilot Study and an in-situ H2O2 Pilot Study that was completed in April 2000.
 Additionally, investigations to verify the vertical extent of groundwater contamination were conducted from 2005 to 2006.
-A vapor intrusion pilot study was conducted from July 2004 to January 2006.
-The vapor intrusion sampling plan, which incorporated regulatory agency comments, was finalized in 2007.
-A Proposed Plan is scheduled to be completed in FY13.
+A Proposed Plan for groundwater was completed in 2014.

-SE OU 3B is a BRAC OU that addresses the area upgradient of the VOC-contaminated groundwater from the DA source.
+SE OU 3B is a BRAC OU that addresses the area upgradient of the VOC-contaminated groundwater.
 Groundwater sampling was initiated in August 2003 and a final SI Report was finalized in May 2005.
 A Proposed Plan was issued for public review in May 2005.
 A no action ROD and a FOST were completed and signed in June 2006.
 The ROD specifies no action for SE OU 3B groundwater and for soil associated with four parcels that consist of a portion of SE OU 8.

 SE OU 4 – Stormwater Sewer Lines and Associated Drainageways